Yi Sung-yop: Korean War

-When the Korean War broke in June 1950, he went south along with Kim Il Sung and was elected chairman of the Seoul Metropolitan People's Committee on June 28.
+When the Korean War started in June 1950, he went south along with Kim Il-sung and was elected chairman of the Seoul Metropolitan People's Committee on June 28.
 After that, he became Mayor of Seoul and served as Chairman of the Seoul People's Committee and Mayor of Seoul.
 As chairman of the Seoul People's Committee, he directed the abduction of Kim Kyu-sik, An Jae-hong, Chong In-bo, Bang Eung-mo, and Kim Yong-mu, who were not able to escape from Seoul.
+The Sino-North Korean Joint Command would launch the Third Phase Offensive, moving into Seoul again on 4 January 1951, but was forced to abandon the city after less than 3 months.
+Yi enjoyed a second stint as North Korea's chief administrator in Seoul.

 Downfall

-He was appointed chairman of the People's Censorship Committee in 1952, but was arrested in October 1952 for accusations of attempting to overthrow the government by the Kumgang Military Academy, a training center for the guerrillas, and was charged with anti-party sects and US spies the following year.
+He was appointed chairman of the People's Censorship Committee in 1952, but was arrested in October 1952 for accusations of attempting to overthrow the government using the Kumgang Military Academy, a training center for the guerrillas, and was charged with anti-party sects and US spies the following year.
 In March 1953, he was dismissed as chairman of the People's Censorship Committee.